liborty/TokenCrypt/README.md

 ## Introduction

-`ncrpt` reads given input directory containing API tokens, base64 files and any other types of files.
-It recognises hexadecimal files and base64 files and converts them to compact binary data.
+`ncrpt` reads given input directory (tree) containing API tokens, base64 files and any other types of files.
-It selects the best compression method individually for each file and finally encrypts them all with high security.
 Subdirectories are processed recursively with -r option.
+This script recognises hexadecimal files and base64 files and converts them to compact binary data.
+It then selects the best compression method individually for each file and finally encrypts them all with total security.

+Some well known compressed formats afford only minor further compression, if any.
+To save time, they are recognised here simply by their well known extensions:
+`jpg,mp4,zip,7z,lz,zst,gz,bz2` and their upper case versions.
+All attempts at compressing these particular files are avoided.

 Internet security tokens usually consist of 32, 64 or more hexadecimal characters.
 They are increasingly used to facilitate secure access over the internet protocols